Saturday, July 30, 2011

-Seems that our little baby is looking at my spine.
+Seems that our little baby is in love with my spine because he can't stop looking at it.
 What our little guy needs to be doing is looking at mama's hoohaa.

 I was in what I learned then, was something called "back labor."
 What my voice of experience today more accurately calls The White Hot Poke of Fire with the Devil's Trident aka the sole reason for the invention of labor and delivery pain meds.

 "We've got to get this baby turned around," my Doctor snaps.